 Treatment for Darkened Areolas

-Some medicated creams can be harmful and unsafe to use during pregnancy, so it’s important you speak with your healthcare provider before applying any type of cream or ointment to your breasts or other parts of your body to treat skin problems or changes.
+Some medicated creams can be unsafe to use during pregnancy, so it’s important that you consult your healthcare provider before applying any type of cream or ointment to your breasts or other parts of your body to treat skin problems or changes.